ammar-tanwar/bloglearnbay/posts/what-is-generative-ai-all-you-need-to-know.md

 author: "Nivin"
 position: "Editor"
 readTime: "9-10 mins"
-h1: "Why Has Generative AI For Deepfake And Synthetic Data Been So Popular Till Now?"
+h1: "What Is Generative AI?
+All You Need To Know!"
-id: "why-has-generative-ai-for-deepfake-and-synthetic-data-been-so-popular-till-now"
+id: "what-is-generative-ai-all-you-need-to-know"
 tableData:
   [

     Why Has Generative AI For Deepfake And Synthetic Data Been So Popular Till Now?, Synthetic Data- What Does it mean?, Now - what is Deepfake technology?
 Many people might be curious about that., Highlights on DeepFake technology:-, Text Generation, Speech cloning, Lip-syncing, Face-swapping, Merits of Deepfake and Synthetic data:-, Demerits, How is synthetic media used in business communication?, Final thoughts ,

   ]
 ---